 Most sinks and toilets in the house have shut off valves below them, which will shut the water off to that fixture.
 The hot water heater also has a shut off valve, which will shut off the hot water in the house.
 It is a good idea to check your house to find all the shut off valves and make sure they work.
 In addition to all the other valves, all homes have a main shut off which will turn off all the water coming into the home.
 Locate your main valve to see if it works.
-If you need assistance, please call the Public Works Department (708)481-8950x147.
+If you need assistance, please call the Public Works Department (708) 481-8950x147.

+The Village of Richton Park is your utility company for water, sewer, garbage and storm water services.
+We strive to provide the highest quality of service to the entire village.
 Meter Reading is done by Public Works employees and the Village bills for actual usage of water.

 There are many reasons a water appointment would need to be arranged.